pauldambra/blog_source/_posts/2026-02-21-deca-hundy.md

 # it is running not cycling

-I used to cycle a lot and having struggled up a big hill it was super cool to stop peddling and coast down the other side.
+I used to cycle a lot and having struggled up a big hill it was super cool to stop pedalling and coast down the other side.
 Then I started running, and having struggled up the big hill I discovered I still had to put in effort to run downhill.
 Even if gravity was helping me if I stopped moving my legs I stopped moving.

 Delivering valuable software to users is running, not cycling.
 If you stop shipping your momentum is quickly lost.